All users of the Carolina CloudApps service must agree to the following terms of service before creating or contributing to a site.

 Additionally, university departments, centers, and other organizations with university business web application development needs can request a department/project space that is not tied to an individual.
-Details on this service and how to request space is available at: https://help.unc.edu/help/carolina-cloudapps-requesting-a-department-project-namespace/
+Details on this service and how to request space is available in the Carolina CloudApps: Department Project Space document.

 Carolina CloudApps may be used by student organizations.
 UNC policy requires that student groups be officially recognized before using any campus resources.
-Any group that is not a University sanctioned group, or one seeking a custom-design, can use an external service
+Any group that is not a University sanctioned group can use an external service.

 Carolina CloudApps requires users to authenticate using their Onyen.
 Carolina CloudApps does not allow non-Onyen logins.
-As such, all content will adhere to the ITS Onyen Policies.
+As such, all content will adhere to the ITS Onyen Policy.

 Users of Carolina CloudApps are responsible for creating and maintaining their backup strategy.
-ITS will have a disaster recovery backup of the system itself, but we cannot accurately provide full backups for each development environment, especially for the source code from your external source code repository nor the point in time recovery of your database resources.
+ITS will have a disaster recovery backup of the system itself, but we cannot accurately provide full backups for each project, especially for the source code from your external source code repository nor the point in time recovery of your database resources.
 As such, the responsibility will reside with the site maintainer(s) using built-in OpenShift command line tools and scheduling tools like cron.
 These tools will assist with creating recoverable copies of your code, data, configuration and log files.
-Please see http://help.unc.edu/help/carolina-cloudapps-backing-up-your-applications/ for more information.
+Please see the Carolina CloudApps: Backing up Your Applications document for more information.

-Carolina CloudApps will support only two versions of the underlying software cartridges offered in our environment: one current version supported by OpenShift Enterprise and one revision back.
-Exceptions to this rule will be made if vendors end support for older versions of software.
-Software updates will be communicated ahead of time to end users of the system and using the ITS Changes notifications.
+Carolina CloudApps will support only the versions of the underlying software images while they are supported by the OpenShift Container Platform vendor.
+Exceptions to this rule may be made if ITS determines there are risks to the university with running older versions of the software.
+Software updates will be communicated ahead of time to end users of the system and using the ITS change process.

 Any software installed in a container by the end users is maintained by the site owner and will need to have regular updates applied.
 End users should sure all critical security patching takes place and attempt to keep to currently supported versions of any such software.